How Cincinnati Leverages ArcGIS and Flowfinity Workflow Apps to Streamline Field Service

 "What set Flowfinity apart was that it gives the business user the power to quickly create apps with deep functionality such as custom workflows, integration, and flexible data capture features without any programming.
 This greatly reduces the IT resources required, because ongoing changes and new applications can be implemented by the business group," said Pittinger.

 To find out how the City of Cincinnati's Wastewater Collection Division integrates Flowfinity with ArcGIS maps to optimize its field service management, check out our Knowledge Base article "Configuring ArcGIS Online Maps with Flowfinity apps."

 To learn more about how the City of Cincinnati streamlined field service with Flowfinity apps, read our case study.

-Start building your enterprise mobile app solution today with a free 30-day trial.
+Start building your enterprise mobile app solution today with a free trial.